 The Program continues to believe that random inspections and education are the foundation of the MCSAP based on data from traffic reports and traffic studies from past years.
 The Program aims to continue its efforts in maintaining a zero fatality rate by maximizing its personnel with the knowledge and skills needed to perform in the field.
-With the volume of tourists coming in to the CNMI, the number of passenger vehicle travel has increased.
+With increase number of flights arriving into the CNMI and the volume of tourists rising, the number of passenger vehicle travel has increased since the COVID-19 pandemic.
 To ensure commercial motor vehicles comply with safety regulations, personnel will perform regular inspections (Level I, II, III) during normal working hours as well as off-peak hours at various locations on Saipan.
 Inspections will include random inspections, off-peak inspections, and covert operations involving non-hazmat, hazmat, and passenger vehicles.
 Off-peak inspections and covert operations hours are not within the normal working hours of enforcement personnel and overtime (OT) is necessary in accomplishing this goal.

-The Program currently has eight (8) personnel assigned to the enforcement component; six (6) are certified in NAS, one (1) in HM, and one (1) PVI.
-Two (2) personnel are not certified and are awaiting training in NAS.
-Additionally the program intends to increase the number of inspectors in PVI and HM.
+The Program currently has six (6) personnel assigned to the enforcement component; six (6) are certified in NAS, and one (1) in HM.
+Additionally, the program intends to increase the number of inspectors in PVI and HM.